Sherlock Gnomes: Box office

 Sherlock Gnomes grossed $43.2 million in the United States and Canada, and $47.1 million in other territories, for a worldwide total of $90.4 million, against a production budget of $59 million.

-In North America, the film was released alongside Pacific Rim Uprising, Midnight Sun, Unsane, and Paul, Apostle of Christ.
-It was projected to earn $13–18 million from 3,600 theaters during its opening weekend, but debuted with a lower-than-expected $10.6 million, finishing fourth at the box office.
+In the United States and Canada, the film was released alongside Pacific Rim Uprising, Midnight Sun, Unsane, and Paul, Apostle of Christ.
+It was projected to gross $13–18 million from 3,600 theaters during its opening weekend, but debuted with a lower-than-expected $10.6 million, finishing fourth at the box office.